agnivesh-indian/Agni-s-Empathy-Builder/README.md

 # Agni's Empathy Builder

-This is a professional, standalone, single-file web application designed to help users develop empathy and "Theory of Mind" by analyzing complex social scenarios relevant to the Indian context.
+This is a professional, standalone web application designed to help users develop empathy and "Theory of Mind" by analyzing complex social scenarios relevant to the Indian context.

 ## How it Works